jmoy/norvig-spell/README.md

   + [hat-trie](https://github.com/jmoy/norvig-spell/tree/master/c_hat) (uses [library](https://github.com/dcjones/hat-trie/) by dcjones).

 ## Building
+The `hat-trie` library is included as a submodule.
+Doing

+    git submodule init
+    git submodule update
+    cd c_hat/hat-trie && autoreconf -i && .configure && make

+will build it.

+The Haskell programs depend on the `bytestring`, `bytestring-trie` and `unordered-containers` packages.

-Running `make` at the top level will build all the programs and place them in `bin/`.
+Once you have all the dependencies, running `make` at the top level will build all the programs and place them in `bin/`.

 Each program can be run as